Skip to main content

 General principles:

-• Small, frequent meals if you’re struggling with appetite
+• Eat small, frequent meals if you’re struggling with appetite.

 What about special diets?